Threat of government shutdown ends as Congress passes a temporary funding plan and sends it to Biden

 “I have agreed to keep fighting for more economic and security aid for Ukraine,” McConnell, R-Ky., said before the vote.

+“I am confident the majority of both Republicans and Democrats in Washington will be able to continue to provide Ukraine with the aid it so desperately needs,” said Stephen Vitvitsky, a volunteer with Stand With Ukraine Minnesota.

+“It’s bizarre that aid for Ukraine has been politicized in any way, shape, or form.
+We spend less than half of one percent of our GDP to support Ukraine materially and militarily,” he added.

-Late at night, the Senate came to a standstill when Sen. Michael Bennet, D-Colo., held up the vote, seeking assurances Ukraine funds would be reconsidered.
+Late at night, the Senate stalled when Sen. Michael Bennet, D-Colo., held up the vote, seeking assurances Ukraine funds would be reconsidered.

 “I know important moments are like this, for the United States, to lead the rest of the world,” Bennet said, noting his mother was born in Poland in 1938 and survived the Holocaust.
 “We can’t fail.”

-The House’s quick pivot comes after the collapse Friday of McCarthy’s earlier plan to pass a Republican-only bill with steep spending cuts up to 30% to most government agencies that the White House and Democrats rejected as too extreme.
+The House’s quick pivot comes after the collapse Friday of McCarthy’s earlier plan to pass a Republican-only bill with steep spending cuts up to 30% to most government agencies and strict border provisions that the White House and Democrats rejected as too extreme.
+A faction of 21 hard-right Republican holdouts opposed it.

 “Our options are slipping away every minute,” said one senior Republican, Rep. Mario Diaz-Balart of Florida.

-The federal government was heading straight into a shutdown that posed grave uncertainty for federal workers in states all across America and the people who depend on them — from troops to border control agents to office workers, scientists and others.
+The federal government had been heading straight into a shutdown that posed grave uncertainty for federal workers in states all across America and the people who depend on them — from troops to border control agents to office workers, scientists and others.

 Families that rely on Head Start for children, food benefits and countless other programs large and small were confronting potential interruptions or outright closures.
-At the airports, Transportation Security Administration officers and air traffic controllers are expected to work without pay, but travelers could face delays in updating their U.S. passports or other travel documents.
+At the airports, Transportation Security Administration officers and air traffic controllers had been expected to work without pay, but travelers could have faced delays in updating their U.S. passports or other travel documents.

-An earlier McCarthy plan to keep the government open collapsed Friday due to opposition from a faction of 21 hard-right holdouts despite steep spending cuts of nearly 30% to many agencies and severe border security provisions.
+“The shutdowns not only cost the government money, they cost all the federal employees money in terms of uncertainty and anxiety and they create jitters on Wall Street and across the world,” said David Schultz, a political science professor at Hamline University.

+“Previous shutdowns have cost the taxpayer literally tens of billions of dollars,” he added.

 The White House has brushed aside McCarthy’s overtures to meet with Biden after the speaker walked away from the debt deal they brokered earlier this year that set budget levels.